VCHS Student Handbook

 If this student is still failing after the subsequent reporting period, he/she must wait until the next report period five weeks) to regain eligibility.
 Practice or participation in all extracurricular/co-curricular activities will be prohibited until the student regains eligibility.

 A student who fails two or more full or half-year courses, at the conclusion of a marking period, will be declared academically ineligible.
 In order to regain eligibility after failing two or more courses in January or June, a student must demonstrate that he/she is meeting eligibility requirements after a two-week probationary period.
 Each teacher must sign a form indicating satisfactory progress after the two-week period.
-A course of study, failed in June, may be made up by passing an equivalent summer school course at Valley Central or any or valid summer program.
+A course of study that failed in June, may be made up by passing an equivalent summer school course at Valley Central or any or valid summer program.
 If a course of study is not available at an accredited summer school, the student will be declared ineligible until meeting the above-described procedures.
 Students returning in the fall will be able to practice and participate without restrictions but are subject to review by the Academic Advisor after two weeks of the new school year (September).

 Cross-ref: 5280-R, Interscholastic Athletics Regulation Adoption date: March 11, 2002